apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 -  **Public Gateway**: The traffic to and from the Internet routed to the VPC through the public gateway.
-In a VPC, the public gateway is not exposed to the end user; therefore, static routes are not support for the public gateway.
+In a VPC, the public gateway is not exposed to the end User; therefore, static routes are not support for the public gateway.

 -  **Private Gateway**: All the traffic to and from a private Network